kaiosilveira/refactoring/README.md

 - **[Extract function](https://github.com/kaiosilveira/extract-function-refactoring)**: move a code block into a function so it has a meaningful name and a clear intent.
 It will also improve code readability by helping reduce code repetition.

-- [Inline function](https://github.com/kaiosilveira/inline-function-refactoring): sometimes a short function's body is as clear as its name, in these cases, we often want to inline it and be more idiomatic instead of performing a function call.
+- **[Inline function](https://github.com/kaiosilveira/inline-function-refactoring)**: sometimes a short function's body is as clear as its name, in these cases, we often want to inline it and be more idiomatic instead of performing a function call.

 - [Extract variable](https://github.com/kaiosilveira/extract-variable-refactoring): sometimes expressions become hard to read and add a lot of overhead when trying to understand a given piece of code.
 Extracting a variable for a complex expression helps the reader by reducing the amount of logic to interpret a given piece of code, replacing an expression with well-structured text.